laclasse-com/allow-multiple-accounts/readme.txt

 = Why would I want to allow multiple accounts to be associated with one email address? =

-Maybe your site is one that doesn't mind if users can sign up for multiple accounts from the same email address, maybe for different identities.
-More likely, you as an admin, plugin developer, and/or theme developer would like to be able to create multiple accounts on a blog to test various permissions or just want to test the blog having numerous users and don't want to have to assign unique email addresses for each account.
+Maybe your site is one that doesn't mind if users can sign up for multiple accounts from the same email address, perhaps for different identities.
+More likely, you as an admin, plugin developer, and/or theme developer would like to be able to create multiple accounts on a site to test various permissions or you just want to test the blog having numerous users and don't want to have to assign unique email addresses for each account.

-= Can I limit who can create multiple accounts for an email? =
+= Can I limit who can create multiple accounts for an email address? =

 Yes.
 You can specify a limit on how many accounts can be created per email address.
 You can also explicitly list the email addresses which are allowed to create multiple accounts (useful for just allowing admins to have multiple accounts).

 = How does the plugin affect the "Lost your password?" feature? =

 The clearest method for resetting a forgotten password is to supply the username on the "Lost your password" form when prompted.

 If an email address is instead supplied on the form, WordPress will send an email to that address with reset information for the first account found associated with that address.
 If multiple accounts are associated with that email address, then the email will include a listing of all associated usernames.
 In order to reset the password for a specific account, go back to the forgotten password form and supply the desired username, or if the email that was sent happens to be for the account that needs the password reset, follow the instructions and link in the email.
 Bear in mind that the password reset email can be safely disregarded if it relates to an account that shouldn't be reset.

+= Does this plugin allow existing user accounts to update to share an email address? =

+Yes.
+Account email address usage is handled for existing accounts as well when they attempt to change their email address.
+If a user account is updated to try to use an email address that has exceeded its allowable use limit, the change will simply be denied (with an error message; see screenshot 3) and their email address will remain unchanged.

 = What if I allowed email addresses to create up to 5 accounts and some people did so.
 Then I lowered the limit to 2.
 What happens now that some email accounts exceed the current limit? =

 Nothing happens.
-The plugin does not do anything with existing accounts.
+The plugin does not enforce anything with existing accounts.
 Those email addresses will not be able to create new accounts because they exceed the current limits.
+However, if one of those accounts changes their email address to something else and then tries to change back, then won't be able to do so because the limit of 2 will prevent them from switching to that particular email address (since there would still be 4 other accounts using the email address in this hypothetical scenario).

 = Is this Multisite compatible? =